pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

   Closes #6790

-* Fixed a false positive in ``unnecessary-list-index-lookup`` when the subscript is updated in the body of a nested loop.
+* Fixed a false positive in ``unnecessary-list-index-lookup`` and ``unnecessary-dict-index-lookup`` when the subscript is updated in the body of a nested loop.

   Closes #6818